Skip to content

 Key Discussion Points

-• Commissioner Dudley moved to nominate Heidi Eisenhower as Chair for the BOCC of 2025.
+• Commissioner Dudley-Eisenhower: "I will move that we nominate Heidi Eisenhower as chair for BOCC of 2025."

 Public Comments